To submit suggestions, please send a message to gro.asenull@sgniteem.

 ESA generally selects the city where the Annual Meeting will be held five years in advance.
 Meetings must be planned this far in advance due to the limited supply of cities that meet all our selection requirements.
 There is competing demand from many other organizations which are also looking for cities that can accommodate their meetings.

 The Meetings Committee is charged with overseeing the site selection process.
 To begin the site selection process, the Committee compiles a list of candidate cities after considering many factors: meeting attendance trends, convention center size, hotel options, a city’s reputation, and feedback from past meeting surveys.
-Additionally, ten states are currently not considered for ESA meeting locations due to discriminatory state laws: Alabama, Kansas, Kentucky, Mississippi, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, and Texas.
+Additionally, 11 states are currently not considered for ESA meeting locations due to discriminatory state laws: Alabama, Iowa, Kansas, Kentucky, Mississippi, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, and Texas.